 Advamce PP Slide 27 “The Fighting Temeraire”

 The BBC once held a national survey for “the most popular British painting. “ This was the winner.
 It is “The Fighting Temerair Being Towed To Her Last Berth To Be Broken Up.”
 Painted by J. M. W. Turner.
-He turned down many lavish offers for it in his lifetime, and left it to the Britisj people.
+He turned down many lavish offers for it in his lifetime, and left it to the British people.
 It is now one of the prides of the National Gallery in London.
 The Temeraire had fought with Nelson and defeated Napoleon at the Battle of the Nile.
 Then she was right beside Nelson’s ship, the “Victory”, when they flanked the French flagship at the Battle of Trafalgar.
 Now, here she is, thirty years later, at the end of a long and glorious life.

 She is on the left, a golden spirit gliding out of a heroic past.
 Here is a squat dark tugboat, symbol of an inevitable new industrial age.
 She’s being towed to the right, into a raging sunset.
 See how the fire of the setting sun is reflected in the fire of the tugboat’s stack?.